Welcome to Morton Laboratory!

 We have previously identified genes involved in hearing and deafness disorders using expressed sequences from a human fetal cochlear library, a cochlear cDNA microarray, and mouse models of human deafness disorders.

-We are currently undertaking studies to apply CRISPR/Cas9 methodologies to establish therapeutic approaches for targeting mutations in deafness genes.
+We are currently working on studies to apply CRISPR/Cas9 methodologies to establish therapeutic approaches for targeting mutations in deafness genes.

 Another new research project, SEQaBOO (SEQuencing a Baby for an Optimal Outcome), proposes to use the latest DNA sequencing and genetic technologies to define better the genetic causes of hearing loss, with an overarching goal of offering better and timelier treatment options for babies born with hearing loss.